sqlitecloud/sdk/GO/src/CLI/README.md

 If an output line was trimed to a certain width, the truncation can easily be spoted by the `…` character at the very end of a line.
 In batch mode, all output is sent to an output file, no line truncation will occure.
 You can switch off this autotrunction behaviour with a `.width 0` command.
 To switch back to auto truncation, use `.width -1`.
 Truncation to any other width is also possible with, for exampel a `.width 35` command.

 ### Using Autocomplete
 To use the build in autocomplete feature, use the [TAB] key.
 The [TAB] key will try to guess what SQL command you was trying to use and autocomplete this SQL command for you.
-If autocomplete has guessed the fron command, keep pressing [TAB] until the right commands shows up.
+If autocomplete has guessed the wrong command, keep pressing [TAB] until the right command shows up.
 The Autocomplete knows all available SQLite Cloud server and SQLite Cloud SQL commands and functions.
 If you have selected a database (`USE DATABASE ...`), autocomplete will also help you with the Table and Colum names.
-"UPDATING'ing some data" shows is a simple example session:
+"UPDATING'ing some data" shows a simple example session:

 ### UPDATING'ing some data
 ```console